-If we want to focus more on annual income fluctuations in equation (3) and less on growth, in addition to the error structure in (13), we add a country-specific time trend, $\kappa_i t$.
+If we want to focus more on annual income fluctuations in equation (3) and less on growth, in addition to the error structure in (13), we add a country-specific time trend, $\kappa_j t$.
 This formulation asks, for a country on a particular growth path, how well do lights predict fluctuations about that growth path?
-A country-specific time trend also allows for country-specific trends in activities generating lights and in socioeconomic uses of lights.
-In addition, we look at the possibility of "ratchet effects": whether relative (to the country mean over time) increases and decreases in lights are symmetrically related to increases and decreases in income.
+A country-specific time trend also allows for country-specific trends in activities generating lights and in socio-economic uses of lights.
+In addition we look at the possibility of "ratchet effects": whether relative (to the country mean over time) increases and decreases in lights are symmetrically related to increases and decreases in income.

-Finally we estimate (3) directly in differenced form to focus on long-run growth.
+Finally we estimate (3) directly in differenced form to focus on long run growth, with a long differenced relationship.
 We examine the period 1992/93 to 2005/06, because 2007 and 2008 are missing income data for more countries than any other years in the sample.
-In our application in Section IV of the statistical model developed in Section II, we rely on the long differenced model.
+In our application in Section 4 of the statistical model developed in Section 2, we rely on the long differenced model.